The Best Nylon String Guitar Roundup

 Far removed from conventional Spanish style guitars, the Multiac Nylon Encore has a thinner body, so it is unreasonable to expect it to have more volume when played wihtout an amp.
 But plug it into a PA or amplifier and you'll see why this mid-priced nylon string guitar is sought after, you get clear and balanced tone with virtually no feedback even at higher volumes.
 This is all thanks to Godin's Blendable Dual Source System which lets you mix the sound of an under-saddle transducer and an acoustic soundboard transducer, both of which are packed inside every Multiac Nylon Encore.

 Playing this nylon string guitar is quite similar to that of a steel string acoustic, having a 25.5" scale length, 16" fingerboard radius and 1.875" nut width.
 Plus the compact proportions of the body makes it lighter and more convenient to carry around.
 Check this one out if you're looking to for a reliable gigging acoustic-electric nylon string guitar.
-Get the latest price & reviews at Amazon.com
+Get the latest Godin Multiac price and customer reviews at Amazon.com

 Top of the Range Nylon String Guitars